Unison equity sharing agreements are currently available in these states:

 More detail about the Deferred Maintenance Adjustment can be found in the Unison HomeOwner Program Guide.

 Our goal is to give you as much flexibility as possible.
-Unison allows you to request a Special Termination (buy out) after the first five years.
+You can buy Unison out of the equity sharing agreement at any time, but Unison will not share in any decrease of value.
+At a minimum, you’ll have to pay back the Initial Payment (together with any amounts attributed to the Risk Adjustment) even if your home appraises for less than it was worth at the start of the agreement.
 We’ll use an independent third-party appraisal to determine the market value of your property at that time.
 Then you’ll pay us the same amount you would have paid if you had simply sold your home for its appraised value.

 The biggest difference between selling your home and buying us out is that Unison will not share in any loss in your home's value when you buy us out.